dunefox/MAML/docs/sec-steps.rst

     * The Adaline conducts an update after inspecting the whole training data :math:`(x^{(i)},y^{(i)})_{1\leq i\leq M}` by means of computing the gradient of the loss function :eq:`eq-L` that depends on the entire set of training data -- this is usually referred to as 'batch' learning (in the sense that the whole batch of training data is used to compute an update of the weights).

-* While online learning has a strong dependence on the sequence of training data points presented to the learner, batch learning can become computationally very expensive.
+* While online learning may have a strong dependence on the sequence of training data points presented to the learner and produces updates that may be extreme for extreme outliers, batch learning averages out the updates but therefore is usually computationally very expensive.

+* Clearly, we can also make Adaline become an online learner by receptively presenting it training data consisting only of one randomly chosen point.
+This method is called *stochastic gradient descent*.

+* In turn, we can make the Perceptron become a batch learner, simply by computing all the update per element in the entire training data set, computing the average update, and then performing a single update with the average.

-* A compromise between them two extremes is the so-called 'mini-batch' learning.
+* A compromise between the two extremes, online and batch learning, is the so-called 'mini-batch' learning.

     * The entire batch of training data :math:`I=(x^{(i)},y^{(i)})_{1\leq i\leq